noah978/AltStore-Docs/sources.md

 ## Sending out news

-Please note that the "news" array is required to be a valid AltStore Source.
-You can choose to leave the section empty if you prefer.
+Please note that the "news" array is not required to be a valid AltStore Source.

 ```json
 "news": [